dips-21/my_practice/src/DataStructure.README.md

-An ADT tells what is to be done and data structure tells how it is to be done.
-In other words, we can say that ADT gives us the blueprint while data structure provides the implementation part.
+ADT gives us the blueprint while data structure provides the implementation part.

 The following are the advantages of a data structure: